sweetibs/brandonsweeting.com/content/authors/admin/_index.md

 ---
 I'm a postdoctoral researcher at The University of Alabama working in the analysis group under the mentorship of [David Cruz-Uribe](https://math.ua.edu/people/david-cruz-uribe/).
 I received my doctorate from the University of Cincinnati in 2021 under the supervision of [Leonid Slavin](https://researchdirectory.uc.edu/p/slavinld/).

-My current research interests are in harmonic analysis, specifically weighted norm inequalities for singular integral operators and Riesz potentials in both the scalar and operator weighted setting.
+My current research interests are in harmonic analysis–specifically, weighted norm inequalities for singular integral operators and Riesz potentials in both the scalar and operator weighted setting.